Alexis Wright: Literary career

 Wright's first book was the novel Plains of Promise, published in 1997.
 She is also the author of non-fiction works.
 Take Power, on the history of the land rights movement, was published in 1998, and Grog War (Magabala Books) on the introduction of alcohol restrictions in Tennant Creek, published in 1997.

 Her second novel, Carpentaria, took two years to conceive and more than six years to write.
 It was rejected by every major publisher in Australia before independent publisher Giramondo published it in 2006.
-It went on to win several major prizes.
+It went on to win several major prizes and excerpts of it, alongside, Plains of Promise is included in the Anthology of Aboriginal Literature (2008).

 In 2013 Wright's third novel, The Swan Book, was published.
 The book delves into the cultural and racial political challenges facing Australia's Indigenous peoples.

-Wright's book, Tracker, her tribute to the central Australian economist Tracker Tilmouth, was published by Giramondo in 2017.
+Wright's book, Tracker, her tribute to the central Australian activist Tracker Tilmouth, was published by Giramondo in 2017.
 A biographical work variously characterised as unconventional and complicated, In the words of Ben Etherington: "It is a work, epic in scope and size, that will ensure that a legend of Central Australian politics is preserved in myth."